10 FAMILY FRIENDLY THINGS TO DO IN DEPTFORD

-Now more than ever, whether you are Deptford veteran or a rookie, there is plenty to see and do in the area.
+Now more than ever, whether you are a veteran or a rookie, there are plenty of things to do in Deptford:

 The restoration of the carriage way, ramp and arches have transformed an already buzzing area into a space which now hosts new shops, cafes, creative spaces and restaurants.

 The perfect spot for a bit of shopping and some lunch.
 It tends to be quieter during the week (day time), so there is plenty of space for people watching whilst you drink a coffee and let your toddler get tired running around the yard.

 The food scene in Deptford has gone from strength to strength, with newest Italian Marcella gaining rave reviews since opening last year.

 Old and new restaurants complement one another by offering a great variety of food to locals and newbies alike.

 Other places to try are Masala Wala’s sister restaurant The Deptford Esquire as well Manze’s Pie & Mash, Frankie goes to Bollywood, The Job Centre, Mamas Jerk, Viet Rest and The Greenhouse Deptford.
 Fussy eaters beware!
 There is no excuse not to eat well here.